 15. Bagan, Myanmar

 Bagan stands a thousand miles away from the crowd and chaos of the modern world and its bustling tourist attractions.
-The old world romance takes lingering glances amid whispering trees, chirping birds, magnificent sunrise-sunset skies and the hasty footsteps of young monks in maroon robes.
+The old world romance takes lingering glances amid whispering trees, chirping birds, magnificent sunrise-sunset skies, and the hasty footsteps of young monks in maroon robes.

-Often termed as Myanmar’s answer to Cambodia’s Angkor Wat, Bagan is an ancient temple complex where once stood tall more than 10,000 Buddhist temples, stupas and pagodas. to date, 2000 of the religious shrines survived time-struggle and remain standing against the blood red dry Bagan soil, by the banks of Irrawaddy River.
+Often termed as Myanmar’s answer to Cambodia’s Angkor Wat, Bagan is an ancient temple complex where once stood tall more than 10,000 Buddhist temples, stupas and pagodas. to date, 2000 of the religious shrines survived time-struggle and remain standing against the blood-red dry Bagan soil, by the banks of Irrawaddy River.
 Bagan is the perfect lover’s paradise where roads lead to nowhere, only to park your e-bike and climb atop of the many temples and rest your eyes over the vast plain land, dotted with countless stupas.
-Peace and tranquillity are the essential elements of Bagan, so are the assuring Buddha statues, often more than one inside the temple complex.
+Peace and tranquillity are the essential elements of Bagan, so are the assuring Buddha statues, often more than once inside the temple complex.

 My partner and I stayed in Bagan for 3 nights and were completely mesmerized by her timelessness.
 The bike rides and evening ferry rides over Irrawaddy to catch the last glimpses of sunrays were mindblowing!
 We often would end up our stay with a can of Myanmar beer and La Terrazza’spPizza and cheese platter in Nuang Shwe area.